 - Skipping the follow-up.
 Check the treated area after 2-4 weeks.
 Continued activity means a professional inspection is the right next step.

 - Ignoring what attracts termites.
-Moisture in crawlspaces, wood-to-soil contact, and mulch against the foundation all invite termites back.
+Moisture in crawlspaces, wood-to-soil contact, and mulch against the foundation can all invite termites back.

 What is the best termite spray for spot treatment overall?